Wormack History, Family Crest & Coats of Arms

-More information is included under the topic Early Wormack Notables in all our PDF Extended History products.
+Another 26 words (2 lines of text) are included under the topic Early Wormack Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: William Womack who settled in Texas in 1823; and Mark Womack who arrived in Texas in 1835.